blcdigital/dev-docs/development-lifecycle.md

 1. Merge into `main`
     - Before merging the branch should pass all of the automated tests and have at least one approval.
 If more than one developer has left comments then these should also be addressed and approved before merging;
     - The source branch should be up to date with the target branch;
     - The recommended merging strategy is "Squash and merge".
-We care about the task in its entirity but we should ne be concerned about the individual steps taken at this stage;
+We care about the task in its entirety but we should ne be concerned about the individual steps taken at this stage;

 ## Releasing a new version